alexstojda/go-chat-manager/README.md

 ## Running the app

-To start the app run `docker-compose run -p "8080:8080" go-chat-manager`
+To start the app run `docker-compose up --build go-chat-manager`

 ## Development